VeerMuchandi/ocp4-extras/devconsole/README.md

 1. Clone this repo and change to `devconsole`

-2. Create a new project
+2. Create a new namespace
+**Note:** You won't be allowed to create a project that starts with `openshift-`.
+Hence we are creating a namespace.
+The template we process in the last step has a `priorityClass` annotation that requires an `openshift-*` namespace.

 ```
-oc new-project devconsole
+oc create namespace openshift-devconsole
 ```

 3. Update service-ca-configmap.yaml, console-serving-cert.yaml with your values for similar objects from openshift-console project